 The John W. Porter Memorial Scholarship.

-The Engineering Technology Department based on academic potential awards this scholarship.
+This scholarship is awarded by the Engineering Technology Department based on academic potential.
 A 3.0 GPA is required to receive and maintain the scholarship.
 For further information, contact the Engineering Technology Department, (931) 221-1470.